 Maca is a wonderful superfood from Peru that helps to balance the hormones, increase egg health, increase sperm count and sperm health while also being a tonic for the endocrine system.
 Maca also helps increase progesterone if the body is low in this important hormone.
 Maca comes in capsules, powder and tincture.
 It can be taken everyday.

-Royal jelly is another fertility specific superfood which may help increase egg health, quality of egg, and general fertility.
+Royal jelly is another fertility specific superfood which may help increase egg health and general fertility.
 Royal jelly is the food that is fed to the queen bee that makes her the queen bee.
 She goes on to live 6 years and lays up to 2000 eggs per day.
 Most bees live less than two months.